Monacensia

-The Monacensia, or Monacensia in Hildebrandhaus, is the literary archive and a research library of the city of Munich, the capital of Bavaria, Germany, which is devoted to preserving and providing public access to the city's cultural history.
+The Monacensia, or Monacensia in Hildebrandhaus, is the literary archive, a museum and a research library of the city of Munich, the capital of Bavaria, Germany, which is devoted to preserving and providing public access to the city's cultural history.
 The name Monacensia is derived from the Latin name for Munich.

 The collection was begun in the 1920s.
 Since 1977 it has been housed in a mansion, known as the Hildebrandhaus, which was originally designed by the German sculptor Adolf von Hildebrand (1847–1921) for his large artistic family.
 The Monacensia is one of the special libraries administered by the Munich City Library and its collections are accessible via the library website.

 Location

 The Monacensia in Hildebrandhaus is located in the Munich borough of Bogenhausen along the river Isar, not far from the Angel of Peace monument.
 The mansion, which was built in 1898 by Gabriel von Seidl, based on Hildebrand's plans, is an example of architecture in the culturally productive period in Bavaria known as the Prinzregentenzeit, It became a gathering point for cultural elite of Munich in the early years of the 20th century.
 In the years between Hildebrand's death in 1921 and 1977 the mansion changed hands numerous times and served a number of very different purposes.